iobajwa/minlab/README.md

 # write tests
 fan_tests = []
-fan_tests << Test.new( "Fan Test- Low temeprature", "checks if fan is switced off when temperature is below the threshold value",
+fan_tests << Test.new( "Fan Test - Low Temperature", "checks if fan is switched off when temperature is below the threshold value",
-					Proc.new {    # exeuction
+					Proc.new {    # execution
 						# setup
 						mock_temperature_signal << 50